DynamicLogLog: Faster, Smaller, and More Accurate Cardinality Estimation: 8. Experimental Results

-The log-weighted and cardinality-weighted averages tell complementary stories.
-At equal register count (2,048 buckets), DLL4 at 1 KB and HLL at 1.5 KB have nearly identical steady-state error (Card-wt: $-0.5\%$), but DLL4's elimination of the LC-to-HLL transition bulge gives it a 41\% advantage in log-weighted error --- the bulge contributes disproportionately because it spans a wide range on the log scale.
-When DLL4 is given the same memory as HLL (1.5 KB \(\rightarrow\) 3,072 buckets via modulo addressing), its advantage becomes substantial under both weightings: $-53\%$ log-weighted, $-19\%$ cardinality-weighted.
+At equal register count (2,048 buckets), DLL4 at 1 KB and HLL at 1.5 KB have nearly identical error across all weightings (log-wt: $-2\%$, width-wt: 0\%).
+The primary accuracy difference is in peak error: DLL4 Hybrid peaks at 1.83\% vs HLL's 3.10\%, eliminating the transition bump entirely.
+When DLL4 is given the same memory as HLL (1.5 KB \(\rightarrow\) 3,072 buckets via modulo addressing), the additional buckets provide substantial improvement: $-21\%$ log-weighted, $-18\%$ width-weighted.

-UDLL6 at 1.5 KB and ULL at 2 KB overlap almost perfectly (Figure 14), demonstrating that the fusion of DLL's shared exponent with ULL's sub-NLZ history achieves ULL-level accuracy at 75\% of the memory.
+UDLL6 at 1.5 KB and ULL at 2 KB overlap almost perfectly (Figure 12), demonstrating that the fusion of DLL's shared exponent with ULL's sub-NLZ history achieves ULL-level accuracy at 75\% of the memory.
 At equal memory (1.5 KB), UDLL6 outperforms DLL4 by 4--8\%, suggesting that FGRA's use of sub-NLZ history provides a small but consistent advantage over the DLC/Hybrid pipeline at the same information budget.

 ULL at 1 KB (1,024 registers) exhibits 6\% higher mean error than HLL at 1.5 KB in steady state despite its substantially more efficient estimator --- FGRA extracts enough information from 1,024 8-bit registers to nearly match 2,048 4-bit registers, but not quite.
-ULL's improvement over HLL at equal register count is dramatic ($-25\%$ cardinality-weighted at 2,048 buckets), confirming that FGRA is a major advance.
+ULL's improvement over HLL at equal register count is dramatic ($-25\%$ width-weighted at 2,048 buckets), confirming that FGRA is a major advance.
 Yet DLL4 at equal \emph{memory} still outperforms ULL: the additional buckets enabled by 4-bit storage provide a larger accuracy gain than ULL's richer per-register information.

 Adapting ULL's register encoding to DLL's relative framework required rearranging the bit layout so that the NLZ portion occupies the high bits of each register, enabling the same unsigned-comparison early exit used by DLL4.
 However, because UDLL6 must accept hashes whose NLZ falls within the 2-bit history margin below the current floor (to update sub-NLZ history for registers near the floor), its eeMask threshold is necessarily 2 bits more conservative than DLL4's.
 This reduces the early exit rate, which may partially explain UDLL6's lower throughput.